Blue Biofuels Engages Engineering Company GMP To Start Engineering & Design For Cellulosic Ethanol Production Facility

 The development of the FEL-2 engineering plans will lay out the groundwork for constructing a state-of-the-art production facility, designed to showcase the scalability and efficiency of Blue Biofuels' CTS technology.
-Funding for this project is provided by the U.S. Department of Energy (DOE), through a Phase 2 grant awarded to the company two months ago.
+Funding for this project is provided by the U.S. Department of Energy, through a Phase 2 grant awarded to the company earlier this year.
 The $1.15 million grant will support the completion of these plans and help Blue Biofuels move closer to full-scale commercial production.

 About Blue Biofuels, Inc.